oschlieb/comms-router/README.md

 # Introduction to Comms Router
-The Nexmo Comms Router API enables businesses to leverage self-hosted or on premises APIs to manage Contact Centre task management.
+The Nexmo Comms Router API enables businesses to leverage self-hosted or on premises APIs to manage Contact Center task management.
 The modern Contact Center is designed to be flexible and extensible through allowing developers to customise integrations and leverage Nexmo Comms Router API as a key building block.

 As part of the Contact Center building blocks architecture this documentation also includes:
-* A [Demo Application](demo-application/README.md) to show how to apply the API in a Contact Center use case.
+* A [Demo Application](applications/demo/README.md) to show how to apply the API in a Contact Center use case.
-* A [Graphical User Interface Application](gui-application/README.md) to enable admins to manage agents.
+* A [Graphical User Interface Application](applications/demo/gui/README.md) to enable admins to manage agents.

 ## Pre-requisites
 * Nexmo Account https://dashboard.nexmo.com/sign-up